 Mailgun had a nice looking interface, and made it nice and simple to setup SPF and DKIM records for best deliverability.
 They also mentioned something interesting during setup.
 They recommended using a sub-domain like mg.example.com for sending transactional email.
 If the reputation of your sub-domain gets ruined for some reason, you can ditch it and move on.
 That would be a lot harder to do if you used your primary top-level domain (like example.com).

 Extras with Mailgun

 The setup also included setting up a CNAME for tracking opens and links, which is a nice bonus.
 “Open tracking” uses invisible images, which some email clients block, but human curiosity tends to take care of that.
 They also included instructions for setting up MX records for the custom sub-domain.
 You can use this in conjunction with their API to perform certain actions when your custom sub-domain receives an email.
-That isn’t something I’ll be using, but I will continue to note services which had similar features.
+That isn’t something I planned to use, but I will continue to note services which have similar features.

 The Beginning of the End

 Call me weird, but I don’t use Composer with any of my PHP projects.
 Most of the scripts I would be sending email from are completely standalone.
 While I use some extra libraries, using Composer just seems nuts to me.
 Mailgun’s PHP library only works with Composer.
 I was about to give up on them, but then I found a couple posts that detailed how to build your own Mailgun integration using PHP and Curl.